 As well as demonstrating the work a charity does, a website should always lead the visitor to perform an action, whether it be making a donation, volunteering or just saying hello.
 Displaying a range of contact details is essential to retaining public trust but also ensures that it assists your charity meet its aims.

-Neil is the Commission’s Communications Officer.
+Shirley is the Commission’s Communications Officer.